xmos/lib_device_control/doc/rst/lib_device_control.rst

 The control library supports USB (device is USB device), I2C (device is I2C slave) and xSCOPE (device is target connected via xTAG debug adapter) as physical protocols.
-The maximum data packet size for each of the trasport types is as follows:
+The maximum data packet size for each of the transport types is as follows:

 .. list-table:: Maximum Data Length for Device Control Library Transports
  :header-rows: 1